Alabama Layoffs — January 2003

 | Charoen Pokphand (USA) | 15 | Closure |

-The largest notice was filed by Kmart Corporation Store #3132 at its Montgomery facility, reporting 150 affected workers.
+Leading the list was Kmart Corporation Store #3132 at its Montgomery facility, reporting 150 affected workers.
 Kerr-Mcgee Chemical followed with 139 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Alabama, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Alabama, with filings falling below both recent and year-ago levels.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.